czue/pegasus-docs/teams.md

 ### Urls

-See `apps.web.urls` for an example of these.
-The convention Pegasus uses is to make all team-based URLs of the form `https://example.com/a/<team_slug>/`.
+See `apps.team.urls` for an example of how to set these up in your apps, and your main `apps.{project}.urls` file for how to add them to your site's URLs.

+Anything that goes into `team_urlpatterns` in `apps.{project}.urls` will automatically be added under the URL `https://example.com/a/<team_slug>/`.
 The `team_slug` is a human-readable, URL-friendly version of the team name that is auto-generated for you.

 ### Views

-See `apps.web.views` for example team views.
+See `apps.team.views` for example team views.
-The most important elements of a team-based view are permissions.

-Team permissions are not managed for you but have to be explicitly set on your views (and data models).
+All views that are referenced under `team_urlpatterns` must contain `team_slug` as the first argument.

+In addition to adding this field, you will likely want to use one of the built-in permission decorators (see below) to ensure the logged-in user can access the selected team.

+Additionally, you will have to scope any data model access to the relevant Team in any Database/ORM queries you make inside your viewsl.

 ### Permission Decorators